jamespro/timeleft/README.md

 ## TODO - MVP 0.1

+_IS THERE A DIFFERENT WAY TO CALCULATE THESE?
+AN ALGORITHM?_
+_MAKE AN ARRAY OR DATA STRUCTURE THAT ACCUMULATES THE TIMES, THAT MERGES ANY OVERLAPPINGntheCa_

 - [x] Display countdown
 - [ ] Hard-code settings
   - [x] start of day
   - [x] end of day
   - [x] total break time
   - [x] total scheduled time
+- [ ] Smaller steps:
+  - [ ] calc/show:
+    - [ ] totalTime = periodEnd - periodStart
+      - //NOTE: "period" = the SCALE which also = "totalTime". "period" does not start from "now"
+      - [ ] periodEnd = dayEnd, then lateEnd, then workEnd
+        - if now > that End, use the next End
+        - //NOTE: \* (perodEnd is never earlier than workEnd)
+    - [ ] passedTime = now - periodStart
+    - [ ] availableTime = totalTime - passedTime
+      - _EVERYTHING IS SUBTRACTED FROM TOTALTIME_
+      - subtract time elapsed since start //(now to periodEnd)
+    - [ ] percentAvailable = availableTime/totalTime
+      - so now we have the scale and we can show it relative to the total
+    - [ ] unavailableTime = sum of time of all events during period
+      - that start before periodEnd
+      - that do not end before periodStart
+      - _for each Event, you'll subtract any time that is before periodStart or after periodEnd_
+      - ?: _subtract any time before "now"?_
+    - [ ] then subtract Event1
+      - TestEvent is always in the future
+    - RULES TO INCLUDE AN EVENT'S TIME IN THE CALC
+      - [ ] RULE: start is before period END; end is after period START - it must start BEFORE the end, and it must end AFTER it starts
+        - ^^^ THIS RULE WILL TAKE CARE OF THESE CASES BELOW, RIGHT?
+          - [ ] start and end are both before period start - exclude
+          - [ ] start and end are both after period end - exclude
+    - [ ] EXAMPLE EVENTS
+      - [ ] "TOO EARLY" - start and end are both before period start - exclude
+      - [ ] "TOO LATE" - start and end are both after period end - exclude
+      - [ ] "DURING" - start is after period start; end is before period end - subtract
+      - [ ] "DURING FUTURE" - simplest: start and end are both after now (in the future) and both after period start and before period end (and do not overlap)
+      - [ ] "DURING PAST" - start and end are both in this period before now
+      - [ ] "DURING OVERLAP START"
+      - [ ] "DURING OVERLAP END"
+      - CASES involving "NOW"
+      - [ ] "DURING OVERLAP NOW"
+      - [ ] - start before now
+      - [ ] - start before now; end after period
+    - [ ] SPECIAL CASES
+      - [ ] If EventEnd has passed, do not subtract EventTime
+      - [ ] what if Event has already started - and not passed
+        - subtract: now - eventStart from totalTime
+      - [ ] _WHAT IF TWO EVENTS OVERLAP?_
-- [ ] NOTE: USING GOOGLE CALENDAR API FORMAT (TO START)
+- USING GOOGLE CALENDAR API FORMAT (TO START)
-- [ ] passing the times as milliseconds and subtracting?
+- ?: passing the times as milliseconds and subtracting?
-- [ ] What happens when time left goes negative?
+- ?: What happens when time left goes negative?
 Should stop counting, but a bug happened when time left is negative (cannot divide by negative)
-  - [ ] OR?? should it count up, and be adding to "overtime"?
+  - ?: OR?? should it count up, and be adding to "overtime"?
 Or subtract from "overtime"?
 We currently don't show "overtime" so I would need to design for that.
+- IDEA: DISPLAY: What if you just have two rectangles of size = totalTime, but rectangle 2 moves down or "starts" at the current time.
+Then at the end (bottom), either it moves off the viewable area, or the color is different because it's no longer overlapping rectangle 1 (the totalTime), making the "used up time" look different.
+  - you still need to calculate the periodTime, and have a way to know where to start "now"
+  - it doesn't take "unavailableTime" into account (like meetings or lunch) - you would still need to calculate rectangle 2 size separately

 ## TODO - MVP 0.2